 The Environmental Health Division enforces food protection by investigating food-borne illnesses and other complaints after a problem has occurred.
-To report a food-borne illness, use this online Report a Food-borne Illness form.
+To report a food-borne illness, please see our "Make a Complaint" page.
 To file a complaint, you may either call the department at 309-679-6161 or email us.
 This is the next step in protection after prevention.

 About Food-Borne Illnesses

 Food-borne illness is an illness carried or transmitted to people by food.
 Food-borne illness may present itself as flu-like symptoms such as vomiting, diarrhea, or fever; so many people may not recognize the illness is caused by bacteria or other pathogens in food.

 How Foods Become Unsafe